 On the other hand, USB is compatible with a wide variety of personal computer hardware.
 This includes a great deal that’s slowly gone obsolete.
-If you have a selection of old machines lying around, then this could give you a chance to reuse it with your new scale.
+If you have a selection of old machines lying around, then this could give you a chance to reuse it with your new weighing solution.

 Keep in mind that those who need a sophisticated data logger can also invest in this kind of technology if they would prefer.